Zanshinmu/llava-caption.py/README.md

 This guide provides instructions for setting up the necessary requirements for `llava-caption.py`

-Sure, here's a description you can use for your GitHub README.md:

 ---

 ## Setting Up Python Virtual Environment and Installing Dependencies